iodepo/odis-arch/README.md

 # odis-arch

 Repository for the development of the ODIS architecture.
+The reference documentation in the [docs](docs) folder is published to https://iodepo.github.io/odis-arch.

 ## Project folder and documents